Introduction

 Spread Betting

-Spread betting is another popular method for shorting the FTSE 100, particularly in the UK, where profits are exempt from capital gains tax.
+Spread betting is another popular method for trading the FTSE 100, particularly in the UK, where profits are exempt from capital gains tax.

 How It Works: